EnriqueTor/Hangman/README.md

 # Hangman

 Welcome to the Hangman Challenge by Enrique Torrendell.
 General information about the game can be find in https://www.thehangmanchallenge.com/.
-The code has comments inside that explain what each method functionality is.
+Inside the code you will find comments that explain what each method functionality is.

 <b>THE GAME</b>